Airway Obstruction: Prevention

 Use a firm mattress (covered by a tightly fitted sheet) to prevent gaps between the mattress and the sides of a crib, a play yard, or a bassinet.
 This can decrease the risk for entrapment, suffocation, and SIDS.

 Share your room instead of your bed with your baby.
 Putting your baby in bed with you raises the risk for strangulation, suffocation, entrapment, and SIDS.
 Bed sharing is not recommended for twins or other multiples.
+The AAP recommends that infants sleep in the same room as their parents, close to their parent's bed, but in a separate bed or crib appropriate for infants.
+This sleeping arrangement is recommended ideally for the baby's first year, but should at least be maintained for the first 6 months.

 Avoid using infant seats, car seats, strollers, infant carriers, and infant swings for routine sleep and daily naps.
 These may lead to obstruction of an infant's airway or suffocation.

 Avoid using illicit drugs and alcohol, and don't smoke during pregnancy or after birth.
+Keep your baby away from others who are smoking and areas where others smoke.

-Avoid overbundling, overdressing, or covering an infant's face or head.
+Avoid over bundling, overdressing, or covering an infant's face or head.
 This will prevent him or her from getting overheated, reducing the risk for SIDS.

 Avoid using loose bedding or soft objects—bumper pads, pillows, comforters, blankets—in an infant's crib or bassinet to help prevent suffocation, strangulation, entrapment, or SIDS.